Vinicius-Santini/cache-buster-js/README.md

 "generate": "node -e \"require('cache-buster-js').generateVersion()\" && nuxt generate"
 ```

-By default, `version.txt` will be generated in the `/static` directory, but you can change this by specifying a different folder:
+By default, `version.txt` will be generated in the `/static` directory, but you can change this by specifying a different folder.
+The path should be relative to the project's root:

 ```json
 "generate": "node -e \"require('cache-buster-js').generateVersion('public')\" && nuxt generate"